10.6 Risk Communication, Mitigation, and Intervals

 3. Describe defects and site factors without overstating certainty.

-5. Recommend mitigation options and urgency.
+5. Recommend mitigation options, their effect on the rating, and the urgency.

 Test Your Knowledge